 - Leases for less than \$5,000 annually per unit; - CTE travel (see below); - Teacher professional development; - Consumable supplies; - Small tools; - Instructional materials; - Supplies/food for advisory council/program committee meetings; - Advertising and publicity including printing costs; - Student organization activities paid for by the district.
 This includes travel (if not reimbursed by another funding stream), meals, lodging, and conference expenses.
 Items that become the property of the student, such as jackets and livestock, are not reportable; - Student organization projects paid for by the district, as long as the proceeds of such projects remain with the student organization.
 If any of the proceeds revert to the district, then the amount of the reportable expenditure shall be the original district expenditure reduced by the amount reverting to the district; - Supplies to ensure the safety of students and to provide instruction in safety for students; - Telephones and cell phones for CTE teachers for CTE purposes while maintaining a call log to segregate personal use from CTE use, reporting only the amount that is CTE-related; - Operating and maintenance costs of vehicles operated by teachers for CTE purposes.
-Only actual costs to provide gasoline, oil, tire, insurance, etc. are allowed reportable costs for the vehicle; - Computer software, if purchased separately; - Only supplies and travel used directly by a CTE Administrator/Specialist may be claimed under Administrator Books and Supplies.
+Only actual costs to provide gasoline, oil, tire, insurance, etc. are allowed reportable costs for the vehicle;

+- Computer software, if purchased separately; - Items that become the property of the student, such as jackets and livestock, are not reportable. - Only supplies and travel used directly by a CTE Administrator/Specialist may be claimed under Administrator Books and Supplies.